 • double taxation agreement (1979).

-In 2016, bilateral trade with Sri Lanka was worth 893 million euros, compared with 815 million euros the previous year.
-During the same period, German imports from Sri Lanka grew by 8.8 percent, to 576 million euros, while German exports to Sri Lanka increased by 11 percent to 317 million euros.
+In 2017, bilateral trade with Sri Lanka was worth 1.2 billion euros, compared with 893 million euros the previous year.
+During the same period, German imports from Sri Lanka grew by13.37 percent, to 653 million euros, while German exports to Sri Lanka increased by 79.81 percent to 570 million euros.
 Germany’s main imports from Sri Lanka are textiles, rubber and tea, and its main exports to Sri Lanka are machinery, electrical goods, chemical products and motor vehicles.
 For years, Germany has recorded a trade deficit with Sri Lanka.

-The 51 German companies that have invested in Sri Lanka since 1978 have created some 12,000 jobs for the local population.
-German direct investment in Sri Lanka since 2005 totals more than 80 million US dollars (14.5 million US dollars in 2015).
+The German companies that have invested in Sri Lanka during the last few decades have created some 12,000 jobs for the local population.
+German direct investment in Sri Lanka totalled around 6 million US dollars in 2017.
 Founded in 1999, the Sri Lanka-Germany Business Council, in which businesspeople from both countries are seeking to promote bilateral economic relations, has 110 members.
-There are plans to open a Delegation of German Industry and Commerce in Colombo in 2017.
+A Delegation of German Industry and Commerce was opened in Colombo in March 2018.

 Germany has been one of Sri Lanka’s most important bilateral donors since the late 1950s.

-Development cooperation with Sri Lanka concentrates on social integration, education, private sector promotion and vocational training, with a regional focus on the north and north-east of the country.
+Development cooperation with Sri Lanka concentrates today on reconciliation, social integration, education, private sector promotion and vocational training, with a regional focus on the north and north-east of the country.

 The following projects are currently being conducted in Sri Lanka by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ):